supermanzer/NNFirebaseAuth/README.md

 ## Things Learned

-So far I've been impressed with Firebase authentication as well as Firestore document storage.
+- So far I've been impressed with Firebase authentication as well as Firestore document storage.
 I'm primarily a SQL DB back-end kind of guy but I can quickly see how useful something like this could be.

+- It pays to be careful with how often you load data.
+It seems like, with some careful planning, you could serve the data for a fairly busy site while remaining in the "free" tier of FireStore read/write quotas.